H-1B Fiscal Year (FY) 2020 Cap Season

 The H-1B Program

 The H-1B program allows companies in the United States to temporarily employ foreign workers in occupations that require the theoretical and practical application of a body of highly specialized knowledge and a bachelor’s degree or higher in the specific specialty, or its equivalent.
 H-1B specialty occupations may include fields such as science, engineering and information technology, and fields such as teaching and accounting.
 For more information about the H-1B program, visit our H-1B Specialty Occupations Web page.

-How USCIS Determines If an H-1B Petition Is Subject to the FY 2019 Cap
+How USCIS Determines if an H-1B Petition Is Subject to the FY 2020 Cap

 We use the information provided in Sections 2 and 3 (or Part C) of the H-1B Data Collection and Filing Fee Exemption Supplement to help us determine if a petition is subject to the congressionally mandated cap of 65,000 H-1B visas (commonly known as the “regular cap”).
 An exemption from the H-1B cap for beneficiaries who have earned a U.S. master’s degree or higher (commonly known as the “advanced degree exemption”) is available until the number of beneficiaries who are exempt on this basis exceeds 20,000.
 Sections 2 and 3 can be found on pages 19-21 of Form I-129, Petition for a Nonimmigrant Worker.

 Cap Eligible Petitions